Biofeedback

 — Constance Nelson, Licensed Clinical Mental Health Counselor in Winter Park, FL

-Our bodies and our brains are extensively connected through networks of neural pathways.
-Accordingly, we can us our bodies to soften and in some cases heal mental and emotional challenges we face.
-From breathing practices that stimulate the parasympathetic nervous system, to movement practice that release anxiety which has locked in one place in the body, I offer an array of techniques that allow clients to use their bodies to help heal their minds.
+Our bodies and our minds are extensively connected through neural networks.
+Therefore, we can use our bodies to help heal our minds!
+From breathing practices that stimulate the parasympathetic nervous system, to physical movement exercises that release fear, anxiety, and stress held in the body, I will offer you an array of strategies that will make it possible you to use your body to improve your mental and emotional well being.

 — William Ruhm, Licensed Clinical Social Worker in Jamaica Plain, MA